Limitations, restrictions or behavior changes

-While Vyatta NOS does support IKEv1, we strongly recommend that IKEv2 is used to avoid security vulnerabilities associated with IKEv1, such as reflector and Amplifier DoS attacks.
+While the OS does support IKEv1, Ciena strongly recommends that IKEv2 is used to avoid security vulnerabilities associated with IKEv1, such as reflector and Amplifier DoS attacks.